kvasdopil/ui-gen/docs/MEMORY.md

 ### 10. Draggable Screens

-- **Decision**: Allow all screens (selected and unselected) to be dragged for repositioning
+- **Decision**: Allow all screens (selected and unselected) to be dragged for repositioning, with robust handling that continues even when mouse leaves viewport
-- **Reason**: Enables spatial organization of screens without requiring deselection
+- **Reason**: Enables spatial organization of screens without requiring deselection, and provides smooth dragging experience even with fast mouse movements
 - **Implementation**:
   - Track `draggedScreenId` and `isDraggingScreen` state to distinguish between click and drag
   - Only mark as dragging after mouse moves >5px to allow clicks to select